ndharmateja/coiny/README.md

 ## Description

-- Coiny is a command line tool to get the latest prices of different cryptocurrencies in various currency options.
-The default currency is USD.
+- Coiny is a command line tool to get the top cryptocurrencies by market cap and latest prices of different cryptocurrencies in various currency options.
 - It uses the Crypto Compare API.
 Users should first get an API Key (free) from [here](https://www.cryptocompare.com/cryptopian/api-keys) and set the key using the CLI.
 - Requires Node 20 or above.